 Vlaardingen's harbor area was once a bustling center for trade and fishing.
 With the upcoming developments in the River Zone, the now desolate space will regain this quality.
-The project has two main goals: flood protection in the outer dike areas of the Queen Wilhelminahaven and Buitenhaven and a qualitative improvement of the public space.
+The project has two main goals: flood protection in the outer dike areas of the Koningin Wilhelminahaven and Buitenhaven and a qualitative improvement of the public space.
 To achieve these goals, the sketch design was worked up into a design plan and the image quality plan was created.
 The design focuses on a more people-oriented environment by reducing car dominance and implementing a green layer to increase climate resilience.

 Maintaining the authentic, raw harbor atmosphere is one of the most important principles.
 Reuse of the paving materials found, rearranged as a patchwork refers to the rawness of the industrial quays.
 Moreover, the flood barrier is made of recycled concrete mixed with broken bricks from the pavement.
-Attached to this "maritime magnetic wall" is the street furniture such as lighting, lifebuoys and benches, the quays provide space for green spaces, terraces and other programs.
+Attached to this "maritime magnetic wall" is the street furniture such as lighting, lifebuoys and benches.
+The quays provide space for green spaces, terraces and other programs.

 With the flood barrier and greening, three types of places are created for Vlaardingers: